 05 of 05

-Playtime with Other Dogs
+Playtime With Other Dogs

 Many dogs love to play with other dogs.
 You can use access to other dogs as a reward for good behavior.
 For instance, take a trip to your local dog park.
-Have your dog wait until you give him permission to jump out of the car.
+Have your dog wait until you permit him to jump out of the car.
 Ask him to sit or wait again before you open the gate to allow him access to the other dogs.
-You can wait him out or return to the car if he doesn't comply.
+You can wait for him or return to the car if he doesn't comply.
 As soon as your dog learns that responding to your commands is the only way he'll get playtime with other dogs, he will begin offering these behaviors.